 Ask a Professor: How Florida’s NPs Are Fighting for Full Practice Authority

-Stacia M. Hays, Clinical Assistant Professor at the University of Florida’s College of Nursing
+Rene Love, Associate Dean For Academic Affairs-Graduate Clinical Education & Clinical Professor at the University of Florida College of Nursing

-America does not have enough healthcare providers to serve its population’s needs, and the gap is set to increase further as the Baby Boomer generation ages.
-The problem is particularly acute in Florida, which has the fifth-oldest population in the country, with a median age of over 42 years.
-The patients aren’t the only ones aging: half of Florida’s physicians will reach retirement age within the next ten years, and less than half of Florida’s physicians accept Medicaid.
+America does not have enough primary care physicians to serve its population’s needs, and the gap increases further as the Baby Boomer generation ages.
+The problem is particularly acute in Florida, which has the second-largest elderly population in the nation (USA Today 2024).
+And the patients aren’t the only ones aging: as Florida’s physicians age towards retirement, more providers are needed to replace them.

-Meet the Expert: Stacia M. Hays, DNP, APRN, CPNP, CCTC, CNE, FAANP
+Stacia M. Hays, DNP, APRN, CPNP, CCTC, CNE

-Dr. Stacia M. Hays is a board-certified Pediatric Nurse Practitioner (PNP) and the Coordinator for the Pediatric Primary Care Nurse Practitioner track at the University of Florida.
-She also practices in a federally designated rural healthcare clinic in Archer, Florida.
-Her scholarship areas focus on nursing quality and advocacy, as well as improving resiliency in children who have suffered trauma, disasters, and other high-risk conditions.
+Dr. Stacia M. Hays is a board-certified Pediatric Nurse Practitioner (PNP).
+She earned her MSN from the University of Texas at Austin and her DNP from the University of Florida.
+Dr. Hays previously served as Coordinator for the Pediatric Primary Care Nurse Practitioner track at the University of Florida.
+Her scholarship areas focus on nursing quality and advocacy, as well as improving resilience in children who have suffered trauma, disasters, and other high-risk conditions.

 Strides to Improve Florida’s NP Practice Authority Laws

-Florida has 18,000 nurse practitioners, and it graduates another 300 to 500 in-state each year.
+Florida has over 32,000 nurse practitioners.
 These are highly trained healthcare providers who are adept at diagnosing illnesses, prescribing medicines, and treating diseases in both acute and primary care settings.
 Studies have repeatedly shown that qualified NPs provide safe and effective care that’s equal to that of physicians.

 “Many people still don’t understand what we do,” Dr. Hays says.
 “But for more than 50 years, nurse practitioners have been taking care of patients, demonstrating excellent outcomes, and achieving high levels of patient satisfaction.”

 Florida is one of several states that still restricts an NP’s ability to practice to the full extent of their education and training.
-This manifests mainly in supervisory requirements, which necessitate a physician’s approval for certain procedures and prescriptions.
-Rarely is a physician actually on-site to validate individual decisions, thus creating an extra level of bureaucracy that hampers the quick and effective treatment of an NP’s patients.
+This manifests mainly in supervisory requirements necessitating a physician’s approval for certain procedures and prescriptions.
+Rarely is a physician on-site to validate individual decisions, thus creating an extra level of bureaucracy that hampers the quick and effective treatment of an NP’s patients.

 “The states that have restricted practice authority for NPs, those are the states that have the worst health outcomes—and those are the states that are spending the most money,” Dr. Hays says.
 “Those numbers don’t lie.”